-The Group outsourced its internal audit function.
-The role of the internal audit function, which reports directly to the Audit Committee, is to support the Audit Committee by providing it with independent and objective reports on the adequacy and effectiveness of the system of internal control and the extent of compliance with the procedures and by recommending ways to rectify shortfall and improve the existing control environment in relation to the Group's operations.
-It submits its findings and recommendations to the Audit Committee and senior management of the Group.
+The Group has outsourced its internal audit function to KPMG Management & Risk Consulting Sdn.
+Bhd., which reports directly to the Audit Committee.
+The primary role of the internal audit function is to support the Audit Committee by providing independent and objective reports on the adequacy and effectiveness of the system of internal control and the extent of compliance with procedures.
+The internal auditors also recommend ways to rectify shortfalls and improve the existing control environment related to the Group's operations.
+The findings and recommendations are submitted to the Audit Committee and senior management for their review and action.